Nude with Violin: West End and Broadway premieres

 After a tour beginning at the Olympia Theatre, Dublin, on 24 September 1956, where it played for two weeks, (Note: The pre-London tour then took in Liverpool, Manchester, Newcastle upon Tyne and Edinburgh.)
 Nude with Violin opened in London on 8 November 1956 at the Globe Theatre (now called the Gielgud Theatre).
 It ran until 1 February 1958, a total of 511 performances.
 During the London run Gielgud was succeeded, as Sebastien, first by Michael Wilding and then by Robert Helpmann.

 After a pre-Broadway tour, (Note: The tour dates were Wilmington, Delaware (one week), and Philadelphia (two weeks).) a production opened at the Belasco Theatre on Broadway in November 1957, starring the author as Sebastien.
-Using costumes by Frank Thompson, it ran there for a limited season of 86 performances.
+It ran there for a limited season of 86 performances.
 Coward then presented and starred in the play in San Francisco and Los Angeles, in repertory with his 1939 comedy Present Laughter.